 Because Arkansas is an electronic proof of insurance state, you’ll always have legal, hassle-free proof of coverage on hand through the Root app on your phone.
 Root’s competitive quotes and simple app prove that car insurance can be easy and affordable for the state’s best drivers—from Little Rock to Fort Smith, Fayetteville to Jonesboro, and all points between (we’re looking at you, Springdale).

 To legally operate a vehicle in Arkansas, you must carry liability insurance, uninsured/underinsured motorist coverage, and personal injury protection.
 If you’re found driving without it, you can face fines and suspension of your vehicle registration.

 Liability coverage helps to pay for property damage or bodily injuries that occur from a car accident you cause.
 It does not cover harm to you or your passengers (that’s what Medical Payments or Personal Injury Protection coverages are for) or your vehicle (but Collision and Comprehensive coverages do).
 These additional coverages can help you avoid serious expenses in the event of a major accident.

 You can always opt for higher limits if you want more coverage.

 This insurance pays for the damages, losses, and injuries you suffer if you’re in an accident caused by a driver who doesn’t have car insurance.
 It also covers you if you’re in an accident with a driver whose car insurance is insufficient, or underinsured.

 You can always request more coverage if you want.

-Alabama also requires drivers to have Personal Injury Protection (PIP), also called no-fault car insurance.
+Arkansas also requires drivers to have Personal Injury Protection (PIP), also called no-fault car insurance.
 PIP coverage will help pay for your medical bills after a car accident, regardless of who is at fault for the accident.